melanj/shopping-cart/README.md

 * Every product must have a title, name, price and tax.
 * A shopping cart has a total amount, total VAT and shipment costs.

+### design decisions

+* A customer should be linked to a user account
+* There should be an entity to the link between products and shopping cart
+* Couples can be applied to a shopping cart and couple should have a strategy to calculate it
+* Shopping cart items can store in the session until the user decides to submit it

 ![Alt text](./images/class_diagram.svg)

 ## how to run this application